Red meat: Increase in cancer risk

 The IARC concluded that if unprocessed red meat does cause cancer, there is a 17% higher risk of colorectal cancer for every 100 g of unprocessed red meat consumed daily.
-It found a 18% higher risk of colorectal cancer for every 50 g of processed red meat consumed daily.
+It found an 18% higher risk of colorectal cancer for every 50 g of processed red meat consumed daily.

-A 2021 umbrella review reported an increase of 11–51% risk of multiple cancer per 100g/d increment of red meat, and an increase of 8-72% risk of multiple cancer per 50g/d increment of processed meat.
+A 2021 umbrella review reported an increase of 11–51% risk of multiple cancer per 100g/d increment of red meat, and an increase of 8–72% risk of multiple cancer per 50g/d increment of processed meat.

 A 2022 Burden of Proof study analyzed data from epidemiological evidence (not mechanistic evidence) and found that each 100 g of unprocessed red meat consumed per day would increase colorectal cancer risk by at least 6% and breast cancer by at least 3%.
 The Burden of Proof methodology was later criticized for systematically under-estimating levels of risk.

 Mechanisms

-Heme iron in red meat has been associated with increased colorectal cancer risk.
+Heme iron (or "haem iron”) in red meat has been associated with increased colorectal cancer risk.
 The American Institute for Cancer Research and World Cancer Research Fund have commented that "haem iron, which is present at high levels in red meat, has been shown to promote colorectal tumorigenesis by stimulating the endogenous formation of carcinogenic N-nitroso compound."
 N-Glycolylneuraminic acid (Neu5Gc) has also been suggested as a mechanism.